-shortages, rising emissions and toxic pollution and other environmental problems, and have to cope with human rights abuses, international labor standards and rights as well as to prevent any child labor.
+shortages, rising emissions and toxic pollution and other environmental problems, and have to cope with human rights abuses, international labour standards and rights as well as to prevent any child labour.
 Supply chains from mining to end products are often not fully transparent despite many efforts to improve industry practice for responsible and ethical sourcing.
-But international certification schemes such as the 'OECD Due Diligence Guidance'363, conflict free sourcing and 'sustainable mining' initiatives offer instruments for more transparency and international collaboration to increase environmental, social and labor standards in developing countries.364
+But international certification schemes such as the 'OECD Due Diligence Guidance'363, conflict free sourcing and 'sustainable mining' initiatives offer instruments for more transparency and international collaboration to increase environmental, social and labour standards in developing countries.364

 Given the numerous challenges of the future supply security of CRMs, more international cooperative is needed on a regional and a global level to avoid new antagonistic conflict patterns and geopolitical rivalries.
-Internationally, a wide-ranging institutional governance architecture with multi-stakeholders is already existing.
+Internationally, wide-ranging institutional governance architecture with multi-stakeholders already exists.
 A Dutch-study identified worldwide 144 multi-stakeholders in 2017, which deal with natural resources and raw materials.
-But the global governance architecture is characterized by an overall fragmentation and a lack of coordination between the numerous organizations, institutions and forums.365
+But the global governance architecture is characterised by an overall fragmentation and a lack of coordination between the numerous organisations, institutions and forums.365